 It’s very common for Quantity Surveyors to liaise directly with the tenant or property manager in order to cause minimal disruption to the tenant.

 How much will my property depreciation schedule cost?

 The cost of preparing a tax depreciation schedule varies according to the type of property you’ve purchased, location, size, and numerous other factors.
 Quantity Surveyors’ fees are 100 percent tax-deductible.

 Our recommended Quantity Surveyors

 BMT Quantity Surveyors are the largest and most successful tax depreciation company in Australia.
-Running Property are happy to recommend BMT to complete the tax depreciation schedule for your investment property.
+Running Property is happy to recommend BMT to complete the tax depreciation schedule for your investment property.

 Need help with setting up a Depreciation Schedule for your property?